Frequently Asked Questions

 While SYHA and PfP work together to develop better and more cost-effective services, we will try to minimise any negative impacts.
 However, we know that changes and improvements can (in the short-term) require additional employee time and resource.

-Overall, we believe that there are many positives to the proposed partnership, and have shared some of these in the FAQs.
+Overall, we believe that there are many positives to the partnership, and have shared some of these in the FAQs.

 The SYHA Board followed a thorough process to select a partner, and looked at potential partners’ performance, customer engagement and service, finances and values.
 The process involved applications, interviews, and visits to potential partners’ offices.

-The SYHA Board made sure that any potential partner could commit to providing financial support, investing in SYHA customers’ homes and services, and developing new social housing across South Yorkshire.
+The SYHA Board made sure that any partner could commit to providing financial support, investing in SYHA customers’ homes and services, and developing new social housing across South Yorkshire.
 PfP have committed to meeting all of SYHA’s asks for our customers, their homes, the organisation, and our colleagues.

-Why are you consulting customers about this?
+Why have you consulted customers about this?

-Would SYHA always be a subsidiary of the PfP Group?
+Will SYHA always be a subsidiary of the PfP Group?

 However, before a decision about a Transfer of Engagements is made, we would let you know and start another customer consultation.
 The Board would use the feedback from the customer consultation to decide whether to proceed.